 We are pleased that many initiatives we have been calling for, over several years, are currently being developed or piloted.
 We encourage efforts to have them implemented consistently across all registries as soon as practical.

 The burden on parents experiencing family violence to manage their own safety whilst in the family law system needs to be reduced by:

-- Providing ongoing resourcing to effect the in family law cases where there is or has been a risk of family violence.
+- Providing ongoing resourcing to effect the legislative ban on direct cross-examination in family law cases where there is or has been a risk of family violence.

 - Introducing mandatory and regular training of professionals working in the family law system on the nature and dynamics of family violence so that there is a consistent response to matters involving family violence.

 - Implementing safe information-sharing protocols between the state child protection, family violence and family law systems to enhance the quality of decision making for families.

 Read Mya’s story to understand why it is important for the family law system to respond early and appropriately to family violence in family law matters.

 2) Improved access to justice by funding the family law system to meet demand